JordanConallLuthaisWright/Marketing-Campaign-Data-Analysis/README.md

 ## Overview
 This project presents a **marketing performance analysis** for a simulated marketing campaign run by *Freedom Debt Relief*.
 The objective was to evaluate the success of the campaign using **quantitative metrics** and recommend improvements for future marketing strategies.

-The analysis is based on three datasets:
+The analysis is based on three datasets: [all three inside zipfile attached]

 - `calendar_data.csv`
 - `client_data.csv`